Havasupai Tribe v. the Arizona Board of Regents: Court case

 Havasupai Tribe of Havasupai Reservation v.
 Arizona Board of Regents was brought to court on April 20, 2010.
 It was discovered that the DNA samples extracted from the Havasupai tribe members that were initially intended to go towards research regarding the genetic linkage to type 2 diabetes in the 1990s, were being used for additional studies.
 This case was brought to court by Carletta Tilousi, who had discovered that the DNA samples were being used for additional tests by third-party groups without the tribe's consent.
-In court the Arizona Board of Regents emphasized how the defense of the Havasupai Tribe failed to bring upon their case prior to it being brought upon the court.
-The Havasupai Tribe had stated four separate claims however, they were found by ASU to be past the 180-day claim period making the claims late.
+In court, the Arizona Board of Regents emphasized how the defense of the Havasupai Tribe failed to bring upon their case prior to it being brought upon the court.
+The Havasupai Tribe had stated four separate claims; however, they were found by ASU to be past the 180-day claim period, making the claims late.
 The ASU defense stated that aside from the claims being filed late against ASU, the Havasupai Tribe did not support the claims with facts that portray the emotional distress or physical harm caused by the research.
 The main defendants on the Arizona Board side were individuals of the Arizona State research teams.
 The court determined there to be eight cases of misconduct carried out by the researchers of Arizona State University and Markow, as their research went beyond that in which the Havasupai tribe had consented to.
-These cases included the disclosure of private info in regards to the tribe's blood samples, misrepresentation of the Havasupai tribe, conversion, invasion of privacy, emotional distress, violation of civil rights, lack of informed consent, and overall negligence.
+These cases included the disclosure of private info in regard to the tribe's blood samples, misrepresentation of the Havasupai tribe, conversion, invasion of privacy, emotional distress, violation of civil rights, lack of informed consent, and overall negligence.

 This court case resulted in many long-term effects as the Havasupai tribe gained and lost a variety of factors throughout this time period.
 Havasupai tribe members whose DNA was used for unconsented testing were rewarded with $700,000 compensation at court.
 Additionally, the blood samples were returned to the tribe members along with a detailed list of all the people who had received their blood samples throughout the time of the research.
 This was an important day for the Havasupai tribe members as biological matter such as DNA is sacred to Native Americans.
 Blood is crucial to each individual and signifies several spiritual and cultural roles within the Native American community.
 It was also stated that Arizona State University was to help the Havasupai tribe in extending their educational programs, health, nutrition, and economic progression.
 One of the main factors that was lost by the Havasupai tribe following this court case in 2010, was the idea of medical safety and security.
 Many Havasupai tribe members feared seeking medical attention after this court case, as they did not want to give their DNA through blood samples out of fear that additional research would be conducted.